 2. Long-form Medium-style articles.

 You don’t necessarily need to write unique articles to publish on LinkedIn.
-Just like Medium, you can republish your blog posts directly to the platform with a link to your blog as the original publication source or a short bio at the end as in the example below:
+Just like Medium, you can republish your blog posts directly to the platform with a link to your blog as the original publication source or a short bio at the end with using an online tool to shorten your LinkedIn URL.

 5. Instagram